coolcat-creations/cccyoutubefield/README.md

 # cccyoutubefield
-CustomField plugin for Joomla! - Responsive Youtube embed with "lazyload"
+CustomField plugin for Joomla! - Responsive Youtube embed with „load on click"

 ## Installation
 Install this plugin through the Joomla!
 Extensions Manager